RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 ### Small, focused and decoupled services

 It is known that small systems are easier to reason about and build.
-Who has never noticed that software is never produced more efficiently than during the first few weeks of development?
+Who has not noticed that software is never produced more efficiently than during the first few weeks of development?
 This also holds for maintenance: regardless of team seniority and turnover, it is always easier to keep alive and change behavior in a small codebase than in a large plate of spaghetti code.
 Eventually, all software is retired, either because too many mistakes were made and the team decides to start over, or because the requirements or the environment changed too much.
-Again, replacing multiple small services is easier than redesigning an entire software, but the main benefit remains that it can happen progressively, over the course of multiple months, and without blocking other development efforts.
+Again, replacing multiple small services is easier than redesigning an entire software, but with multiple independent pieces this work can also happen progressively, over the course of multiple months, and without blocking other development efforts.
-The times of "we need to stop adding new features to the product to deeply refactor the codebase foundations" are over.
+The times of "we need to stop adding new features to the product to refactor the codebase foundations in depth" are over.

 Good news then!
 Microservices architectures are all about splitting software in multiple services and keeping them small.
 When done right, this code split follows the lines of the various concerns handled by the application.